jwmasekre/cybermice.dev/content/contributions/_index.md

 5. Index the contribution. `git add --all`
 6. Commit the contribution. `git commit -m "<your description/comment here>"`
 7. Push the contribution. `git push -u origin <yourbranchnamehere>`
-8. Submit the pull request. `git pull-request "your request title"`
+8. Submit the pull request.
+This requires you to go to `https://github.com/jwmasekre/cybermice.dev`, click the branch icon (`master`), and then click `View all branches`.
+From there, click `New pull request` next to the branch that you created.
+Change the title to something easy to parse, and leave a comment describing the contribution.
+Click `Create pull request`.
 9. Josh will review it, and if accepted then pull it into `master` and then build the page with Hugo.
+Merging will also auto-delete the branch.

 ### Submitting to Josh